jokob-sk/NetAlertX/front/plugins/sync/README.md

 1. 🔌 Plugin data:  The plugin sends encrypted `last_result.log` files for individual plugins.

 > [!TIP]
-> `[n]` indicates a setting taht is usually specified for the node instance. `[n,h]` indicates a setting used both, on the node and on the hub instance.
+> `[n]` indicates a setting that is usually specified for the node instance. `[n,h]` indicates a setting used both, on the node and on the hub instance.

 ### Synchronizing 💻 Devices data or 🔌 Plugins data